 Firstly, Log in to your Gmail account (using this link or whichever URL you normally use if you have a Google Apps account with a custom domain).
 Secondly, From the gear pop-up menu, choose Settings, and then click Forwarding and POP/IMAP.
 In the IMAP Access section, make sure Enable IMAP is selected.

-How to manually sync time in Windows 10?
+How to sync time in Windows 10 manually?

 Open Settings.
 Click on Time & Language.
 Click on Date & time.
-Under “Synchronize your clock,” click the Sync now button.
-Synchronize clock on Windows 10.
+Under “Synchronize your clock,” click the Sync Now button.
+Synchronize the clock on Windows 10.
 Quick Tip: If the process fails, wait a few seconds, and try again.

 How to verify my Microsoft account?